bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 ![dataset overview](https://github.com/bioinfoUQAM/Canadian-cropland-dataset/blob/main/figures/crop_mosaic_2019.png)

-Figure 1: An overview of sample patches of some of the crop classes in the proposed dataset.
+Figure 1: An overview of sample patches of the crop classes in the dataset.
 The images measure 64 x 64 pixels and have a spatial resolution of 10 m/pixel.

 ## 2 - Running the Software